Guardian featured Harley Street IBS & Skin Clinic addresses the underlying issues, not just the symptoms in Rosacea treatment.

-Women are a bit more likely than men to get rosacea.
+Women are slightly more likely than men to get rosacea.
 Women, however, are not as likely as men to get severe rosacea.
 Some people are more likely to get rosacea, but anyone can get this skin condition.
 People of all colours get rosacea.
 Children get rosacea.

-Orthodox medicine is still trying to find out what causes rosacea.
-By studying rosacea, scientists have found some important clues:
+Mainstream medicine is still trying to find out what causes rosacea.
+By studying rosacea, scientists have found what they feel are some important clues:

 - Rosacea runs in families.
 Many people who get rosacea have family members who have rosacea.
 It is possible that people inherit genes for rosacea.

 - The immune system may play a role.
 Scientists found that most people with acne-like rosacea react to a bacterium Bacillus oleronius.
 This reaction causes their immune system to overreact.
 Scientists still do not know whether this can cause rosacea.